 The curriculum we provide allows time for personal and social education, where issues to do with behaviour are discussed and explored.
 We teach children to respect other people's differences, particularly their feelings, values and beliefs.
 We want pupils to behave well, without a fear of sanctions or craving for reward.

 We reward good behaviour.

-Strategies include:
+Strategies include: • Dojos

-- Dojos

 - Private and/or public praise.

 - Stickers.

 - Dojo badges.

-- Name in the Golden Box.

 - Team points

-- · Certificates in Assembly.
+- Certificates in Assembly.

-- Sitting on the 'Special Bench' in assembly.

 - Parents informed verbally.

 - Individual or class incentives.

 - Weekly dojo winner

-- · Class champions
+- Class champions

+- Headteacher stickers / postcards